 • Semi-rigid construction controls ankle while allowing for limited weight bearing

-Heelift® AFO is indicated for the following: dorsiflexion ankle support for paralyzed legs, comfortable night splint, treatment/prevention of plantar flexion contracture, treatment of plantar fasciitis, treatment/prevention of foot drop deformity, treatment of Achilles tendonitis.
+Heelift® AFO is indicated for the following: patients who are at risk for or who are suffering from heel pressure ulcers, dorsiflexion ankle support for paralyzed legs, comfortable night splint, treatment/prevention of plantar flexion contracture, treatment of plantar fasciitis, treatment/prevention of foot drop deformity or treatment of Achilles tendonitis.

 |Accommodates bariatric patient|